andres-berger/pygecros/README.md

 # pygecros
   A pythonic version of GECROS

   This is a python interface for the model GECROS (Yin, 2005).
-Two flavors are in development.
-A f2py for the integration of all GECROS functions, and a pure python version.
-Both have been tested and validated against original model.
+Two flavors are in development, a f2py for the integration of all GECROS functions, and a pure python version.
+Both have been tested and validated against the original FST model.
 New modules and modifications are under development for the pyhton flavor, among them: 1) An improved phenology model for soybean; 2) An improved soil model component includding a multilayered soil.

 Crop Systems Dynamics: An Ecophysiological Simulation Model for Genotype-by-Environment Interactions